ahnaf-hasan/ahnaf-hasan/README.md

   <img src="https://gifdb.com/images/high/glitching-hacker-hacking-v56g4l1vaykmsno6.gif" alt="Glitching Hacker" width="100%" />
 </p>

 I am skilled in Cybersecurity and IT Audit, with hands-on experience in various cybersecurity tools such as Wireshark, Burp Suite, Nmap, Metasploit, Lynis, and Nessus.
 I also have experience with IT audit tools like OpenVAS, Splunk, OSSEC, AuditBoard, ACL (Galvanize), and CaseWare IDEA.
-Additionally, I am familiar with GRC (Governance, Risk, and Compliance) platforms and frameworks, including ISO 27001, COBIT,   NIST Cybersecurity Framework (CSF) and also Social Economic and Regulatory Aspects of Cyber Security.
+Additionally, I am familiar with GRC (Governance, Risk, and Compliance) platforms and frameworks, including ISO 27001, COBIT,   NIST Cybersecurity Framework (CSF)  Social Economic and Regulatory Aspects of Cyber Security, Cloud Computing & Security and also N8N Automation.

 Fun fact: Over 90% of cyber attacks start with phishing emails, which inspires me to focus on building stronger defenses.